Annie Dove Denmark: Legacy

 Denmark is the namesake of Denmark Hall (pictured in 2016), a dormitory on Anderson's campus.

 On June 2, 1941, Furman University conferred upon Denmark the honorary Doctor of Letters degree at their commencement exercises.
 In 1944, during her presidency, the Denmark Society was established, which honored "outstanding graduates" of the college.
-Similarly, the Annie Dove Denmark Award bears her name; it is bestowed as Anderson's highest honor to non-alumni and was established in 1976.
+Similarly, the Annie Dove Denmark Award is bestowed as Anderson's highest honor to non-alumni and was established in 1976.
 She received a certificate of service at Anderson’s commencement in May 1961, along with her successor Elmer Francis Haight, as part of the school's fiftieth anniversary celebrations.
 West Dormitory, a dormitory building on Anderson's campus originally built in 1911 and in which Denmark resided during her tenure, was renamed Denmark Hall in her honor in 1966.
 She was the subject of an original biographical play produced by Anderson entitled The Denmark Story.
 It was supported by a grant given by South Carolina Humanities in 2010 and showed in September 2010 at Anderson's Daniel Recital Hall, after which it toured around the state during winter 2011.
 She was honored as an inductee into the Anderson County Museum's Hall of Fame in 2004, alongside five others.
 Due to her contributions to the life of the college and the city as a whole, she was sometimes referred to as "the first citizen of Anderson"; many letters written to her were addressed to "Dr. Anderson".
 Her 25-year presidency is the longest in the college's history.